dccuchile/wefe/doc/contribute.rst

     # two target sets and one attribute set required to execute this metric.
     template_1 = (2, 1)

-    # two target sets and two attribute set required to execute this metric.
+    # two target sets and two attribute sets required to execute this metric.
     template_2 = (2, 2)

     # one or more (unlimited) target sets and one attribute set required to execute this metric.